chasebleyl/dotfiles/README.md

 1. Install Homebrew (if not already installed)
 2. Install all packages from the Brewfile
 3. Create XDG directories (`~/.config`, `~/.local/share`, `~/.cache`)
+4. Configure Android SDK cmdline-tools (for Flutter)
-4. Stow all packages (symlink configs to `$HOME`)
+5. Stow all packages (symlink configs to `$HOME`)
-5. Install NVM and Node.js LTS
+6. Install NVM and Node.js LTS
+7. Configure jenv with installed OpenJDK versions
-6. Prompt you to configure your git user name and email
+8. Prompt you to configure your git user name and email
-7. Configure Claude Code MCP servers (Linear, Playwright)
+9. Configure Claude Code MCP servers (Linear, Playwright)

 #### Existing Machine (migrating from existing configs)